Improving Project Quality with PMD

 At this point, I just add a rule violation to the report.
 The PMD report subsystem will take care of writing it in the desired format.

 That's all the Java code you need to write for the rule, but there are a few more steps.
 You must add information about your new rule to a ruleset file.
-You could simply modify an existing ruleset file (such as basic.xml), but to avoid polluting the default distribution, I suggest that you create a new one to house your custom rules.
+You could simply modify an existing ruleset file (such as basic.xml

-3. You will also give a description of the rule, specify the priority (a number between one and five, with five being the lowest), and show one or more examples of code that would trigger a violation.
+> element.
+This will define the rule name, the class, and the message that appears in the report when the rule is violated. - You will also give a description of the rule, specify the priority (a number between one and five, with five being the lowest), and show one or more examples of code that would trigger a violation.

-Here is my complete ruleset file, which I named tomwheeler-custom.xml:
+Here is my complete ruleset file, which I named tomwheeler-custom.xml

 <?xml version="1.0"?>